How to Go Live and Put it All Together

 Listen at [06:30]

-Steve studied media production at University and went on to fulfill his childhood dream of working in radio and creating documentaries.
+Steve studied media production at University and went on to fulfil his childhood dream of working in radio and creating documentaries.
 This set him up well for a life of live videos, it taught him how to think on his feet.

 Seven years ago when his daughter was born, Steve decided to quit his full-time job and go fully freelance so that he could work from home and be there for his kids.